 A Novelette based on a real life.
 Aside from the story, which is at various times funny and tragic, the book points out the dangers of anti-depressant medications.
-I promised his mother I would write the story after evryone was gone, and here it is.
+I promised his mother I would write the story after everyone was gone, and here it is.

 When Malaysia Airlines flight 370 vanished, the press went nuts with all kinds of theories, many of which ignored the technology in the airplane, and how the Boeing 777 works.
 This book, now in its fourth edition, examines two possibilities; in one case a cockpit fire, and in the other, mass murder and suicide.

 Mr. Choisser received his degree in electrical engineering at the University of Arizona, and took graduate courses in mathematics at Syracuse University.
 He is an Air Force veteran, having been an officer in the Data Processing Branch of the Intelligence and Electronic Warfare Directorate of Rome Air Development Center, Griffiss AFB, New York.
 Upon leaving the service, he was awarded the Air Force Systems Command Award for Scientific Achievement.
 His seminal research paper on Artificial Intelligence is available on this website as a downloadable .pdf file.

 In his business career, his work involved the development of low-light-level sensors for military and scientific uses.
-He is one of the co-inventors and developer of the Digicon, the multi-channel photon counting image tubes used in both of the original Hubble Space Telescope spectrographs.
+He is one of the co-inventors and developer of the Digicon, the multi-channel photon counting image tubes (Digicons) used in both of the original Hubble Space Telescope spectrographs.
 He was awarded special recognition for this work by the NASA Goddard Space Flight Center.